cnhnguyen59/cnhnguyen59/README.md

 **BETWEEN THE COVERS** 📖
 <br>
 This is the second group project for my bootcamp.
 BTC is a full-stack application that utilized EJS as the template engine, REST API, and MySQL as the database.
-This designed toprovide users a platform to create, search for, and join book clubs with a playful dating app-like interface.
+This app was designed to provide users a platform to create, search for, and join book clubs with a playful dating app-like interface.
 <br>
 [CODE](https://github.com/acuson/between-the-covers) | 🚧 Under construction for deployment